 We thought you might be interested to know what products and services are fueling the Tri-Valley.
-The following is a list of businesses that occupy considerable real estate in our area and/or have rich history in the region or are breaking ground on new technology.
+The following businesses occupy considerable real estate in our area, have a rich history in the region or are breaking ground on new technology.

 Companies in the MTVX

 The following public companies, and a handful of others, are members of the Mirador Tri-Valley Index (MTVX).
 This index allows our clients to invest in what we believe is one of the most attractive corridors in the nation.

 At the time of this blog, the three below have a combined market cap exceeding $15 billion.